BuddyChewChew/pluto/README.md

 ## 📅 XML TV Guide (EPG)

-Use this link in your IPTV player settings to load channel logos and program data.
+Fallback EPG link for your IPTV player.
+You shouldn't need it.

 | Type | Link |
 | :--- | :--- |